thestormforge/konjure/README.md

 ## Installation

-Download the latest binary for your platform, make it executable and put it on your path:
+Download the [latest binary](https://github.com/carbonrelay/konjure/releases/latest) for your platform and put it on your path:

 ```sh
 os=linux # Or 'darwin'